The Rising Credit Card Debt Epidemic: How to Avoid or Overcome It.

 3) Set up automatic payments: Automatic payments will allow your credit card company to simply debit the full account balance from your checking account each month.
 This ensures that the full monthly balance is paid off, but it requires that you have sufficient funds in your checking account.

 4) Spend intentionally: This is a key concept that I regularly discuss with clients.
 Spending money is all about making choices, but oftentimes we are making them unintentionally or without thought.
-For example, we may be subscribed to four streaming services that we rarely use or pay 30% more for DoorDash because we don't feel like driving to Chipotle.
+For example, you may be subscribed to four streaming services that you rarely use or pay 30% more for DoorDash because you don't feel like driving to Chipotle.

-As I mentioned earlier, credit card is a difficult hole to climb out of, but it can be done.
+As I mentioned earlier, credit card is a difficult hole to climb out of, but it can be done, and below are steps for how to overcome credit card debt:

 1) Stop hiding it: Due to a number of factors, primarily embarrassment, people often ignore the problem.
 This only compounds the problem, literally.